josh-sthlm/stackend-js-api/README.md

 For more visit https://stackend.com/product/sites

 ### User Profiles
 User profiles for registered users.
+Stackend supports traditional email/password based authentication as well as Facebook, Google and OAuth2.
-If oAuth2 is activated you can use custom profile links(to support your existing solution from Stackend modules).<br>
+OAuth2 is intended for those who want to have a tight integration with their existing user database.
+If OAuth2 is activated you can use custom profile links (to support your existing solution from Stackend modules).<br>
 For more visit https://stackend.com/product/login

 ## Stackend Admin